 While going on a boat tour, Murano island will be your first stop to discover one of the major Venetian crafts: the blown glass of Murano.
 The island is very famous for owning many factories featuring this traditional craftship, where artists create unique pieces of art, with many colours and shapes!

 Your journey will continue with the next stop to Burano island.
 Walking around the colourful streets of Burano was honestly one of the highlights of this short trip to Venice!

 Furthermore, the third and last stop of your boat tour will be on Torcello island – home to a nature reserve and the Ste.
 Marie’s Basilica.
 The Byzantine architecture and its remains acknowledge the great heritage from the past.

 For those visiting in February, enjoy the Venetian Carnival celebrations!

-So, I wish you a happy getaway in Venice and do not forget to download the Best Travel Apps of 2020 to organize your trip!
+So, I wish you a happy weekend getaway in Venice and do not forget to download the Best Travel Apps of 2023 to organize your trip!

 I hope this article would have given you great insights for your next journey to Venice.
 Bon voyage!